 Chuck Sherman is a fan-favorite geek.
 Also known as “The Sherminator,” the character appears throughout the "American Pie" franchise.
-In the original 1999 film, he’s a dorky high school kid who is obsessed with Arnold Schwarzenegger movies.
+In the original 1999 film, he is a dorky high school kid who is obsessed with Arnold Schwarzenegger movies.

-This time the geek gets the girl, but, then again, "American Pie" is one of those vulgar teen flicks, so no surprise there.
-In real life, what makes Chris Owen cool is how down to earth he is.
+This time the geek gets the girl, but then again, "American Pie" is one of those vulgar teen flicks, so no surprise there.
+In real life, what makes Chris Owen cool is how down-to-earth he is.
 In 2014, when his acting career took a dip, he started waiting tables at a sushi restaurant.
+Can you believe that?
 Thankfully, his career bounced back up eventually.

 Michael Cera – Juno

-In "Juno", Paulie Bleeker, your average unpopular high school kid, gets his crush pregnant and he’ll do anything to keep her.
-His adorability factor grows on Juno and, and to be honest, on us as viewers, too.
+In "Juno," Paulie Bleeker, your average unpopular high school kid, gets his crush pregnant, and he will do anything to keep her.
+His adorability factor grows on Juno and, to be honest, on us as viewers, too.
 Michael Cera has done the nerdy kid thing a few times in his career.

-In real life, Michael Cera is a very handsome man, and he has a talent for music too — he plays both guitar and bass, and can sing pretty well.
+In real life, Michael Cera is a very handsome man, and he has a talent for music, too — he plays both guitar and bass and can sing pretty well.
 Despite all these cool points, he keeps being cast as a dork quite often.
 He was Scott Pilgrim, for crying out loud.

 Ed Helms – The Office